- The open enrollment period for 2022 coverage will run from November 1, 2021 through January 15, 2022.

 Alabama uses the federally facilitated marketplace, which means residents enroll in exchange plans through HealthCare.gov.

 2016 was the first year that Alabama participated in the rate review process for ACA-compliant plans (for 2017 coverage).
 Prior to that Alabama did not have an effective rate review process, so the federal government handled rate review for Alabama.
-The federal government still conducts rate review for Oklahoma, Texas, and Wyoming, but Alabama has joined the majority of the states that have an effective rate review process.
+The federal government still conducts rate review for Oklahoma, Texas, and Wyoming, but Alabama has joined the majority of the states that have an effective rate review process (Texas will have an effective rate review process as of 2022, when rates for 2023 coverage are being reviewed).

 A 2020 analysis by the Robert Wood Johnson Foundation indicated that if Alabama were to expand Medicaid, the state’s uninsured rate would drop by 43% — the largest decline that any of the remaining non-expansion states would see if they all expanded Medicaid.